jacc/music-box/README.md

 - **GITHUB_TOKEN:** The GitHub token generated above.
 - **LASTFM_KEY:** The API key you got from creating a Last.fm API account.
 - **LFMUSERNAME:** Your Last.fm username.

+## 💸 Donations

+Feel free to use the GitHub Sponsor button to donate towards my work if you're feeling generous <3